Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-template-literals.md

 Something cool that was introduced in `JavaScript ES6` is Template Literals.

-You might wonder, what the hell are Template Literals Chris, and more importantly, why do I even need them?
+You might wonder, what the hell are Template Literals, Chris, and more importantly, why do I even need them?

-Template Literals are a very quick and widely adopted new way of defining strings.
+Template Literals are a speedy and widely adopted new way of defining strings.

 Besides that, they come with some extra new and handy methods.
-I'm going to be showcasing some examples of the changes between the old method and the new one.
+I will showcase some examples of the changes between the old and new ways.

 ## Difference between strings and template literals